in-toto/attestation/spec/predicates/scai.md

 information about the conditions under which certain functional attributes arise, as well as (authenticated) evidence for the asserted attributes.
 The set of Assertions about a subject artifact and its producer is referred to as the **Attribute Report**.
+Similarly, SCAI Attribute Reports about the producer of a subject artifact can be generated separately, with the attestation subject indicating an artifact producer.

 SCAI is intended to be implemented as part of an existing software supply chain attestation framework by software development tools or services (e.g., builders, CI/CD pipelines, software analysis tools) seeking to capture more granular information about the attributes and behavior of the software artifacts they produce.
-As such, we envision SCAI metadata being explicitly bound to, or embedded within, other metadata objects.
+As such, we envision SCAI metadata being explictly bound to, or included within, other metadata objects; we recommend [in-toto Attestation Bundles](https://github.com/in-toto/attestation/blob/main/spec/bundle.md) for this purpose.

 ## Schema